 "Every car must be controlled by the stewards".

 "Reducing costs was the goal of all the teams.
 We have always been in favour of avoiding overspending and above all trying to go back a little.
-In fact, an excess of electronics in F1. even if in the normal product it offers extraordinary results and guarantees, it causes¬ goes problems at the level of driving and entertainment as far as racing is concerned.
+In fact, an excess of electronics in F1, even if normally it offers extraordinary results and guarantees, causes problems at a driving level and entertainment as far as racing is concerned.
 Drivers were now reduced to robots forced to operate knobs and buttons in an almost unnatural way.
 The cars even gave the impression that they could drive themselves".

 It also comes back to the subject of the championship wanted by the manufacturers if a solution to increase revenues is not found before 2007: